La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi djica tu'a le plise**
 > _I want something about the apple (probably, eating it, maybe chewing it, licking it, throwing it at your friend etc.)_

-When skipping abstractions only context decides what was skipped.
+When skipping abstractions only context tell us what was skipped.

 ### Places for nouns